Danielos12/Attendance-list-v1.0/README.md

 ## What is Attendance-list?

 It is just a simple application for checking attendance of workers, students or whoever you want.
-The clock will help you check when workers is going to be late.
+The clock will help you check when workers are going to be late.
 When you check the list, then you can download this in pdf!

 ## How does it work?